hjchin/DevOps/WebApp/README.Develop.md

 ## STEP 1: Add Develop Specification to compose.yaml

-Open compose.xml and add below to the file.
+Open compose.yaml and add below to the file.

 ```
 ...